 This software runs automatically while your PC is idle.
 It works with Windows 7 and newer.
 The interface is easy to use but support is available through phone and email in case you need help.

 - Great for improving performance

 - Monitors system in real time

 - Fairly pricey

 Price:Norton’s one-time Computer Tune Up service costs $49.99 per service.
-For use on up to 10 devices, Norton Utilities Premium will cost you $39.99 per year.
+For use on up to 10 devices, Norton Utilities Ultimate will cost you $39.99 per year.
 Norton products come with a 60-day money-back guarantee.

 Slimware SLIMCLEANER offers plenty of features for helping to keep your PC running quickly and smoothly.
 There’s no free version of this software, but it does offer a seven-day free trial.
 A one-click scan enables you to quickly detect issues with your PC.
 Other features include performance boost mode, start time optimizations, and deletion of unnecessary startup items.

 This software includes a unique community rating system that provides recommendations for software and startup programs based on ratings from other users.
 This means you have up-to-date information from the field being applied to optimize your PC’s performance.
 Slimware SLIMCLEANER will remove junkware and unnecessary files, freeing up space and protecting your privacy.

 This tool supports Windows XP and later.
 It is very easy to use but support is available via phone or email should you need assistance.

 - Boosts performance and optimizes start time